straboulsi/fauvel/readme.txt

 6. minithumbnails - Contents: mini versions of all the thumbnails for images (aka miniatures) in Fauvel.
 7. music - Contents: score (.png) and audio (.wma) files for music objects in Fauvel.

+Then, open the project solution in Visual Studio and you can either publish it before running it, or just debug, build, and run it in Visual Studio.